 How we work

-To support our BRC/U research strategy, we have received funding of £53m over five years from the Department of Health through NIHR.
-We use our funds to support clinical research infrastructure, including our Nucleus (a hub which brings together numerous informatics projects), research nurses, technicians and technology specialists.
-Our infrastructure bridges the gap between basic discovery research and early phase clinical trials, and we also use our funds to help provide early start-up costs for pilot studies which test new ideas in experimental medicine and translational research.
-Lastly, we fund training schemes in experimental medicine and neuroscience to ensure there is a new generation of clinical academic researchers ready to meet future mental healthcare challenges.
+We support clinical research infrastructure, which includes research facilities and clinical research staff such as research nurses, technicians and technology specialists.
+Our infrastructure bridges the gap between basic discovery research and early phase clinical trials.
+We also use our funds to help provide start-up costs for pilot studies to test new ideas in experimental medicine and translational research.
+Lastly, we fund training in experimental medicine and neuroscience to ensure there is a new generation of clinical academic researchers ready to meet future healthcare challenges.